 Brocade is one of those design details that always makes a piece feel more refined, and this elegant number by Markarian is what dreams are made of.
 Test out this fabric for your next winter wedding attendance.

-Best Winter Florals: Reformation Lecce Dress
+Best Winter Florals: Reformation Aude Dress

 There's a reason why Reformation dresses are the unofficial wedding guest staple.
 And florals aren’t just for spring and summer, as illustrated by this bold gown from the brand.
 Swap out your straw bag for a silky pouch to make it work for cold weather.